greenm01/vb4x/docs/vb4x_specs.md

 # VB4X Specification v0.1

 Written by Mason A. Green
-2024

 # 1\.0 Introduction

-VB4X is an asychronous turn based wargame of the classic eXplore, eXpand, eXploit, and eXterminate (4X) variety.
+VB4X is an asynchronous turn based wargame of the classic eXplore, eXpand, eXploit, and eXterminate (4X) variety.

 Upstart Houses battle over a small region of space to dominate usurpers and seize the imperial throne.
 The game begins at the dawn of the third imperium in the year 2001.
 Each turn comprises one month of a thirteen month [Terran Computational Calendar](<https://www.terrancalendar.com/> "Terran Computational Calendar").
 Turns cycle every 24-hours in real life (IRL) time.